roywuyy/Deno-study/README.md

 # Deno-study
 Deno-study.
-A secure runtime for JavaScript and TypeScript.
+Deno is a simple, modern and secure runtime for JavaScript and TypeScript that uses V8 and is built in Rust.

+GO GO GO!